dragonfly-science/dragonfly-website/content/people/vacancies/content.md

 > To apply, please send a cover letter (a maximum of two pages), a curriculum vitae
 > and examples of recent research outputs (including code that you have
 > developed) to [Finlay Thompson](mailto:finlay@dragonfly.co.nz).
+> International applicants are asked to check their visa eligibility on the Immigration New Zealand website.
 >
 > Applications close on Friday, 13 March 2020.